LimePoint/opschain/docs/reference/properties.md

 #### Loading properties

 The OpsChain CLI allows you to set properties at the project or environment level.
 The CLI can import JSON files from the `cli-files` directory within the OpsChain repository.
 First create a JSON file in the cli-files directory.
-Eg.
+E.g.

 ```bash
 $ cat << EOF > cli-files/my_opschain_properties.json